btphan95/resnet50-frontend/README.md

 The model is served over a [Flask](https://flask.palletsprojects.com/en/1.1.x/) web server and then powered by a stateless [Docker container](https://www.docker.com/resources/what-container) on [Google Cloud Run](https://cloud.google.com/run).

+To see how this is implemented, see this [repo](https://github.com/btphan95/resnet-flask) for the backend infrastructure.

 Feedback is greatly appreciated!

 A huge thanks to [Felix Blaschke](https://github.com/felixblaschke) for the Particle background and [Rodolfo Hernandez](https://github.com/rjcalifornia) for the image upload concept via Flutter.